george-cm/marketo-forms-crawler/README.md

   --noautothrottle, -na
                         disable autothrottle.
 The software will crawl faster, but may be blocked by the website server.
   --autothrottlemaxdelay ATHROTTLEMAXDELAY, -amd ATHROTTLEMAXDELAY
-                        set the maximum delay between requests.
-Default is 60.
+                        set the maximum delay between requests in seconds.
+Default is 60s.
   --logfile LOGFILE, -lf LOGFILE
                         log file
   --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}, -ll {DEBUG,INFO,WARNING,ERROR,CRITICAL}